yashaka/selene/README.md

 * Latest version marked as stable is: [1.0.2](https://pypi.org/project/selene/1.0.2/)
   * it is main version used by most selene users during last 2 years
   * it was proven to be stable for production use
-  * its sources can be found at [1.x](https://github.com/yashaka/selene/tree/1.x) branch.
+  * its sources and corresponding README version can be found at [1.x](https://github.com/yashaka/selene/tree/1.x) branch.
   * supports python 2.7, 3.5, 3.6, 3.7

+THIS README DESCRIBES THE USAGE OF THE PRE-RELEASE version of Selene.
+For older docs look at [1.x](https://github.com/yashaka/selene/tree/1.x) branch.

 ### Migration guide